Damariscotta, Maine

 Damariscotta (/dæmrɪˈskɒtə/ DAM-rih-SKOT-ə) is a town in Lincoln County, Maine, United States.
 The population was 2,297 at the 2020 census.
 A popular tourist destination known for its oysters, the towns of Damariscotta and Newcastle are linked by the Main Street bridge over the Damariscotta River, forming the "Twin Villages".
-The name Damariscotta derives from a native place-name meaning place of abundance of small fish (alewives), and is shared with a census-designated place located within the town.
+The name Damariscotta derives from an Algonquian word 'Madamescontee' which means place of abundance of small fish (alewives), and is shared with a census-designated place located within the town.

 History

-The area was once inhabited by the Wawenock (or Walinakiak, meaning "People of the Bays") Abenaki Indians, who left behind 2,500-year-old oyster shell middens along the banks of the Damariscotta River.
+The area was once traversed by Abenaki Indians, who left behind 2,500-year-old oyster shell middens along the banks of the Damariscotta River.
 The Whaleback Shell Midden is now a state historic site.
 The land became part of the Pemaquid Patent, granted by the Plymouth Council in 1631 to Robert Aldsworth and Gyles Elbridge, merchants from Bristol, England.
 At Pemaquid (now Bristol), they built a fort and trading post.

 Some colonists moved upriver from the village at Pemaquid about 1640 to settle what is today Damariscotta.
 But the settlements were attacked in 1676 during King Philip's War, with the inhabitants either driven off or massacred.
 Attempts to rebuild alternated with further attacks during the French and Indian Wars.
 The Province of Massachusetts Bay constructed Fort William Henry at Pemaquid in 1692, but it was destroyed in 1696.
 The last battle of King William's War was on September 9, the Battle of Damariscotta, in which Captain John March killed 25 native men.

 Fort Frederick, in 1729, successfully resisted the region's final two attacks, and was pulled down at the time of the Revolution so that the British could not occupy it.
 With peace at last, Damariscotta grew as a trade center.
 It was incorporated as a separate town on March 15, 1848, set off from parts of Bristol and Nobleboro.

+Damariscotta Etymology

+There are at least two claims for the origin of Damariscotta.